 3.9 miles, easy to moderate, 150-ft. cumulative elevation gain and 1,150-ft. cumulative elevation loss

 To get a true sense of the beauty of the Douro River and the terraced hills that guide its course, you will follow breakfast today with a small-group, two-hour boat excursion (by sail or motor, conditions permitting).
-Meet your captain, Paolo, at the Pinhão dock and embark on a leisurely morning among breathtaking vistas of sloping river banks blanketed with vineyards and dotted with charming white quintas.
-Along the way, Paolo will regale you with stories and history of the region that he knows so well.
-After, continue (along with any other boat passengers) into the hills with Paolo to his family’s historic quinta.
+Meet your captain, Paulo, at the Pinhão dock and embark on a leisurely morning among breathtaking vistas of sloping riverbanks blanketed with vineyards and dotted with charming white quintas.
+Along the way, Paulo will regale you with stories and history of the region that he knows so well.
+When you arrive on shore, continue (along with any other boat passengers) into the hills with Paulo to his family’s historic quinta.
 Operating since the 18th century, it is one of the valley’s oldest.
-Despite the estate’s modern look and feel, the family proudly produces wine using the most traditional methods, providing you a more intimate glimpse into Douro viniculture.
-You are Paolo’s guests for lunch, a generous spread of ingredients sourced from his family’s farm and paired with its wines.
+Despite the estate’s modern look and feel, the family proudly produces wine using the most-traditional methods, providing you an intimate glimpse into Douro viniculture.
+You are Paulo’s guest for lunch today—a generous spread of dishes made of ingredients sourced from his family’s farm and paired (of course) with its wines.

 After, your host will drive you either back to your hotel or to the starting point of today’s walk, depending on your energy!
 If you wish to walk, begin at the small village of Casal de Loivos in the hills.
-The views from its miradouro, or Douro viewpoint, are considered the best of the valley.
-From here, enjoy a leisurely downhill trek to the valley floor, passing the Quinta da Roêda, where you may stop for another tasting if you’d like.
-Once you arrive back at the river, follow its shores back to your hotel.
+The views from its miradouro, or Douro viewpoint, are considered the best in the valley.
+From the viewpoint, it is a leisurely downhill trek to the valley floor, passing the Quinta da Roêda, where you may stop for another tasting if you’d like.
+Once you arrive at the river, follow its shores back to your hotel.
 Dinner is on your own tonight.